Leveraging Nested MLMC for Sequential Neural Posterior Estimation with Intractable Likelihoods: Nested APT

 \subsection{Problem formulation}

-Let $p(\theta)$ represent the prior distribution of the model parameter of interest.
-Given an observed sample $x_o$, our objective is to perform inference on the posterior distribution $p(\theta|x_o)\propto p(\theta) p(x_o|\theta)$.
-However, in many cases, the likelihood function $p(x|\theta)$ either lacks an explicit expression or presents challenges in direct evaluation.
-Instead, it can be expressed using a `simulator' approach, wherein, given a fixed model parameter $\theta$, we can sample $x$ from $p(x|\theta)$.
+Assume that the prior distribution has density $p(\theta)$ with respect to the Lebesgue measure, where $\theta \in \Theta$ denotes the model parameter of interest.
+We focus on the finite-dimensional parameter space $\Theta$.
+Given an observed sample $x_o$, our objective is to perform inference on the posterior $p(\theta|x_o)\propto p(\theta) p(x_o|\theta)$.
+However, in many cases, the likelihood $p(x|\theta)$ either lacks a closed form or is difficult to evaluate directly.
+Instead, it can be expressed via a simulator so that we can sample $x$ from $p(x|\theta)$ for a fixed model parameter $\theta$.

 Since our objective is to approximate the posterior of interest $p(\theta|x_o)$ using tractable density estimators, the KL divergence serves as a primary measure of the discrepancy between two densities.
 The KL divergence is defined as